tmarton95/00_Cubix_FinalExam_Toth_Marton/README.md

 Data extraction and transforming is carried out by AWS, so data should be requested from s3-bucket with "08_local_vizualizations" notebook, where plots can be created for better insight.

 ## Project Status
-The main task is currently working, and base-project has been finalized, but it can be extended with additional features, combine it with additional data sources and imporve the vizualizations to check resulted data.
+The main task is currently working, and base-project has been finalized, but it can be extended with additional features, combine it with additional data sources and improve the vizualizations to check resulted data.

 ## Visual demonstration
 Some evaluated charts about transformed data can be seen below: